 This information has been taken from the NHS leaflet "The NHS Minor Ailments Service at your community pharmacy" - please collect or ask for further information at your local pharmacy, or look online at www.nhs24.com.

-The practice has a physiotherapist working Tuesday and Wednesday mornings and all-day Thursday.
+The practice has a physiotherapist working Tuesday and Friday mornings and all day Wednesday and Thursday.
 Please call the appointments line on 0131 260 9226 to arrange an appointment with Catriona Hewitt.

 Catriona is able to refer patients for x-rays, suggest appropriate exercises after a assessment and recommend medication to help with musculoskeletal discomfort.